-In September, Topamax lawsuits pending in federal courts throughout the county, were consolidated in Pennsylvania.
+In September, Topamax lawsuits pending in federal courts throughout the country were consolidated in Pennsylvania.
 The lawsuits allege birth defects in children whose mothers took Topamax.
 This blog post discusses these suits.
-If you have an interest in discussing a potential Topamax lawsuit, call 800-553-8082 or get a free on-line consultation.
+If you have an interest in discussing a potential Topamax lawsuit, call 800-553-8082 or get a free online consultation.

 Cleft palate is a condition in which the infant has a gap on the roof of the mouth which interferes with the normal functioning of the mouth including chewing and talking.
 To correct the birth defect, surgery is required.
 Surgery is generally required between 6 and 12 months of age and can take several surgeries, and years, to correct.